scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 ===========================================

 Once you have the basics of clustering sorted you may want to dig a little deeper than just the cluster labels returned to you.
-Fortunately the hdbscan library provides you with the facilities to do this.
+Fortunately, the hdbscan library provides you with the facilities to do this.
 During processing HDBSCAN\* builds a hierarchy of potential clusters, from which it extracts the flat clustering returned.
 It can be informative to look at that hierarchy, and potentially make use of the extra information contained therein.

 Suppose we have a dataset for clustering.
-It is a binary file in nunpy format and it can be found at https://github.com/lmcinnes/hdbscan/blob/master/notebooks/clusterable_data.npy.
+It is a binary file in NumPy format and it can be found at https://github.com/lmcinnes/hdbscan/blob/master/notebooks/clusterable_data.npy.

 .. code:: python